-Are you wondering how are you going to pay for their college education?
+Are you wondering how you are going to pay for their college education?

-If you answered "yes", please encourage your students to apply for these scholarships especially for scholars who are living in Public or Assisted Housing (Section 8).
+If you answered "yes", please encourage your students to apply for these scholarships, especially for scholars who are living in Public or Assisted Housing (Section 8).

 Three scholarships will be awarded:

-- Stephen J. Bollinger Memorial Scholarship ($7,000) will be awarded at the PHADA Annual Convention and Exhibition.
-The winner will also receive a trip for him/herself and one parent/guardian to attend the convention.
+This scholarship will be formally presented at PHADA's Annual Convention & Exhibition (May 19-22, 2022, San Antonio, TX).
+The winner will receive a trip for him/herself and one parent/guardian to attend the convention.

 - Nan McKay Pathway to Achievement Scholarship ($5000)

-AAHRA Scholarship Programs - Deadline March 31st 2021
+AAHRA Scholarship Programs

 Scholarship opportunities are available to high school seniors and current college students.
 For more information and to apply online please visit the AAHRA website.

 The mission of the Congressional Black Caucus Foundation, Inc. (CBCF) is to advance the global Black community by developing leaders, informing policy, and educating the public.

 Scholarship opportunities are available through CBCF.
 To apply click the link below.